markotasevski1/spaceX-graphql/README.md

 ## Getting Started
-# I am new with graphql and this repo is for learning purposes
+### I am new with graphql and this repo is for learning purposes

-Im using spaceX graphql API in this repo, had experience with GROQ which in some ways is similar to graphql queries and syntax
+Im using [spaceX graphql API](https://studio.apollographql.com/public/SpaceX-pxxbxen/variant/current/home) in this repo, had experience with GROQ queries which in some way is similar to grapqhl